jjosecodes/Facial_Recognition/README.md

 Once you have installed `CMake`, install the required Python libraries:

 - Open a terminal or command prompt.
+- make sure you are in the recognition folder
 - Run the following command to install the necessary libraries:
   ```bash
   pip install -r requirements.txt